In This Article

 Many students, especially those making a career change, take some portion of their coursework online.
 “An advisor will be invaluable in helping you navigate the process,” Hultin says.

 ACEND-accredited online classes are available, and especially popular for continuing education.
 In addition, ACEND has also reviewed and accredited several bachelor’s and master’s online degree programs.
-With few exceptions—such as classes that require lab work and supervised practice—it is possible to complete substantially all of the course work for a degree online at both the bachelor’s level and master’s level.
+With few exceptions—such as classes that require lab work and supervised practice—it is possible to complete substantially all of the course work for an online dietitian degree at both the bachelor’s and master’s level.

-The potential cost of your education varies widely depending on the school, its location, and the level of degree you are seeking.
-According to recent data from the National Center for Education Statistics, the average total costs for tuition, fees, and room and board are just over $10,000 a year for an associate’s degree, roughly $20,000 for a bachelor’s at a public university, and over $41,000 a year for a bachelor’s at a private institution.
-For graduate degrees, the average total cost of a master’s degree is reported to be $25,000 a year, while a research-focused doctoral degree cost $32,000.
+The potential cost of your dietitian education varies widely depending on the school, its location, and the level of degree you are seeking.
+According to recent data from the National Center for Education Statistics, the average total costs for tuition, fees, and room and board are:

 Students at all levels can find grants and scholarships to help offset the costs of school, as well as potentially get tuition remission for work-study, teaching, or research.

-The Academy of Nutrition and Dietetics Foundation provides a number of scholarships, fellowships, grants, and awards each year to dietetics and nutrition program students and practitioners.
-Established in 1966, it is the only charitable organization devoted exclusively to promoting nutrition and dietetics.
-Many colleges also provide scholarships for study and stipends for research assistance to students studying dietetics and nutrition.
+The Academy of Nutrition and Dietetics Foundation provides a number of scholarships, fellowships, grants, and awards each year to dietetics program students and practitioners.
+Established in 1966, it is the only charitable organization devoted exclusively to promoting dietetics.
+Many colleges also provide scholarships for study and stipends for research assistance to students studying dietetics.